fnordahl/ovn/Documentation/topics/plug_providers/plug-providers.rst

 Plugging providers hosted in the OVN repository living under `lib/plug_providers`:

+* :doc:`representor <plug-representor>`

+  - Representor port lookup making use of the Linux kernel devlink-port infrastructure.

 To enable them, provide the `--enable-plug-providers` command line option to the configure script when building OVN.